Watching the Fireworks in Marin

 After that we tried a new tactic and headed out to McInnis Park, just north of the fairgrounds off Smith Ranch Road. which has a fairly clean line of sight across the marsh area to the fairgrounds.
 It afforded a direct view to where they were setting off the fireworks, so it really is a good place to go.
 We like the small parking lot near the main entrance to the park.
 It's just south of the main part of the park, near the sports fields and the kayak launching spot.
 The beauty of this spot is you can stand next to your car and watch the show if your kids are asleep inside.
 If you can leave your car and want to walk out closer to the creek, you can get an even better view of the fireworks display.
 There are usually a few other families here with the same idea, but it's always been far from crowded.

-On Saturday, July 1, the Marin County Parks department offers its annual Fair Fireworks and S'more Feast event at McInnis Park, which offers a celebration with s'mores followed by fireworks watching on the hill above the park.
+On Tuesday, July 3 from 8 to 10 pm, Marin County Parks offers its annual Fair to Fireworks and S'more Feast event at McInnis Park, which offers a celebration with s'mores followed by fireworks watching on the hill above the park.
 It's an easy walk up the hill and a lot of fun!
 Visit their website for more information.

 Of course if you live or have friends in Santa Venetia close the Civic Center, then that would be even better.
 Then you could just watch from their backyard!
 The Marin County Fair's fireworks take place every night of the fair (Friday, June 30 through Tuesday, July 4 this year), so if you can take in the fireworks display on an evening when the prime viewing spots are potentially less crowded than they will by on Independence Day itself.